hwborchers/RUG-Rhein-Neckar/README.md

     Zoom Meeting ID
     Password

 > Please note: This is meant as a discussion between all participants.
 There will be no formal presentations, though I will try to prepare something as a starting point.
 If you have used *mlr3* before, you are welcome to share your experience with others.
+And if noone comes along, that's okay, the following meeting(s) will still happen.

 ## News